Elena Kagan: Writing style

 In her first term on the Court, Kagan did not write any separate opinions, and wrote the fewest opinions of any justice.
 She wrote only majority opinions or dissents that more senior justices assigned to her, and in which she and a group of justices agreed upon a rationale for deciding the case.
 This tendency to write for a group rather than herself made it difficult to discern her own views or where she might lean in future cases.
 She wrote the fewest opinions for the terms from 2011 through 2014, tying with Kennedy in 2011 and 2013.

 Kagan's writing has been characterized as conversational, employing a range of rhetorical styles.
 She has said that she approaches writing on the Court like she used to approach the classroom, with numerous strategies to engage the reader.
 Her opinions use examples and analogies to make them more accessible to a broad audience.
+In one such opinion, Kagan wrote for the majority in Kimble v.
+Marvel Entertainment, LLC, a 6–3 decision in favor of Marvel, holding that a patentee cannot receive royalties after the patent expires.
+In doing so, she included several references to Spider-Man.